kunalwanikar/Sarcasm-Taget-Identification/Code/Sarcasm_Target_Detection/README.md

-# Sarcasm_Target_Detection-EMNLP
+# Sarcasm_Target_Detection

-This repository contains the implementation of our EMNLP-2019 submission : 'A deep-learning framework to detect sarcasm targets'.
+This repository contains the implementation of 'A deep-learning framework to detect sarcasm targets'.

 Original Dataset : https://github.com/Pranav-Goel/Sarcasm-Target-Detection